adilpeerbhoy/adilpeerbhoy.github.io/index.md

 for role in data['roles']:
     groups[role['user_id']] = {'role' : role['role'], 'id' : role['id']}

-'''
+//These functions are what the user will see upon successful login based on
-These functions are what the user will see upon successful login based on their role.
-Currently is just a few sentences about the role, but can be configured to have more information/menus.
+//their role.
+Currently is just a few sentences about the role, but can be
-'''
+//configured to have more information/menus.

 def admin():
     print('Hello, System Admin!')
     print('As administrator, you have access to the zoo\'\s main computer system')